TheExpertNoob/scripts/README.md

-# scripts
+# Random Music Player
-Collection of Bash Scripts I use.
-Feel free to use them.
+Short bit of code to play music randomly from a directory on the raspberry pi.